 Polish people refer to this museum with some hesitation.
 They didn’t like that period.
 The actual title of this building is: “the Palace of Culture and Science in the name of Joseph Stalin.”
 It was build by nearly 3500 Soviet workers, right after the city was flattened by Nazi bombs.

 It is a skyscraper, around 230 mt tall and the highest building in Poland.
-It took approximately 10 years to complete.
-This museum/monument is there to remind all the things Poland tried to reject after the Berlin Wall fall.
+It took approximately ten years to complete.
+This museum/monument is there to remind all the things Poland tried to reject after the Berlin Wall fell.

 Warsaw Uprising Museum